 Viola microphylla, Viola philippii var. philippii

 Viola philippii is a small perennial plant that forms rosettes of semi-succulent, beautifully textured leaves with reddish crenate margins.
 The rosettes grow up to 2 inches (5 cm) tall.
 Leaves are gray-green to purplish-brown with hairy edges.
-They change color to blend in with their backgrounds.
-Flowers are with five petals, white tinged with pink, and appear from spring to early summer.
+They change the color to blend in with their backgrounds.
+Flowers are white, tinged with pink, have five petals, and appear from spring to early summer.